jmcuneo/a2-shortstack/README.md

 3. What comments did they make that surprised you?
 4. What would you change about the interface based on their feedback?

 *You do not need to actually make changes based on their feedback*.
-This acheivement is designed to help gain experience testing user interfaces.
+This achievement is designed to help gain experience testing user interfaces.
 If you run two user studies, you should answer two sets of questions.

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+## Powerlifting Database
+This is a website used to track personal record lifts between the squat, bench press, and dead lift (the three lifts of powerlifting).
+There are five fields for submission, consisting of the name of the individual, their body weight, as well as the 3 weights of their successful lifts.
+There is one derived field, consisting of the total weight between the three lifts, which is computed by the server.

+I used the CSS grid to help postion the location of my button and table on the website.

 ## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Singe Page Application**: By have the submission button always reload the table, the website is always able to display an up to date lifting database.
+- **Page Modification**: TODO

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: